 This amino acid is the #1 supplement for healing intestinal mucosa.
 I notice a big difference when I take it, it restores digestive harmony.

 I’ve decided to take it for life because of Selective IgA Deficiency.
-My immunologist agreed, it’s a good idea for someone like me who has had a long history of chronic infections and inflammation flares.
+My immunologist agreed, it’s a good idea.
 My hope is probiotics and L-Glutamine will not only help me regenerate my gut lining, these immune protectors will help me stay strong in the long run.

 The medication that helped